 Planning when you have a child with special needs requires a specific expertise.
+That’s when special needs law comes in.
 I sat down with a new client last week to review her old estate planning documents.
 Her will included a special needs trust for her young adult child with autism.
 The document was prepared by a prestigious firm, so I was shocked to find that the trust was completely wrong.
 It was prepared with a payback clause requiring payment to Medicaid upon her son’s death for services rendered to him.
 Reimbursement to the state is required for first-party special needs trusts—those funded with assets of the person with a disability.
 It is not necessary for a third-party trust such as this, funded by a parent or other loved one.

 Planning Ahead Makes All the Difference